Historia Mundum

 A slave market in Brazil, during the colonial period.
 Painting by Jean-Baptiste Debret, engraved by Johann Moritz Rugendas.
 Public domain image.

 The Brazilian colonial period spanned from 1500 to 1822, when the country achieved its independence from Portugal.
-During this time, the Brazilian economy was essentially based on agriculture, cattle raising, and mining, comprising three main regions: the Northeast, the Southeast, and the Midwest.
-The main Brazilian colonial product was sugar produced in the Northeast, but mining in the Southeast and Midwest also gained some prominence.
-In the South of the country, extensive cattle ranching was practiced in a region with slightly rugged terrain.
-In the North, religious orders like the Jesuits extracted spices from the Amazon Forest, known as “hinterland drugs” (drogas do sertão).
+The defining pattern was that Colonial Brazil’s economy tied regional export zones and forced labor to Portugal’s Atlantic empire, rather than building a balanced internal market.
+Sugar made the Northeast the main early export zone, while mining later gave the Southeast and Midwest greater weight.
+In the South, extensive cattle ranching expanded across slightly rugged terrain.
+In the North, religious orders such as the Jesuits extracted Amazonian spices known as “hinterland drugs” (drogas do sertão).
 Overall, the Brazilian colonial economy was poorly integrated and outward-looking, based on a slaveholding society that was brutally unequal.

 Sugar in the Northeast and Forced Labor

-As historian Ciro Flamarion Cardoso notes, despite religious restrictions and numerous laws prohibiting indigenous slavery since 1570, it was never abolished during the Colonial Period and only lost importance in the mid-18th century.
+As historian Ciro Flamarion Cardoso notes, religious restrictions and laws from 1570 onward limited indigenous slavery.
+The practice persisted through the Colonial Period and lost importance only in the mid-18th century.

 Nevertheless, the other obstacles to indigenous enslavement were significant, leading to a gradual transition to labor performed by African slaves.
-These oversea slaves were more abundant, their transport to Brazil generated profits, and their use allowed the indigenous people to remain under the control of the Catholic Church.
-Generally, the transition from indigenous to African labor was faster in more profitable regions, such as those of sugarcane production, as they were able to absorb the high costs of the slave trade.
+These overseas captives were more abundant from the colonizers’ perspective, and their transport to Brazil generated profits for traders.
+Their use also allowed indigenous people to remain under stronger missionary control.
+Generally, the transition from indigenous to African labor was faster in more profitable regions, such as sugarcane zones, because they could absorb the high costs of the slave trade.
+In this way, the sugar Northeast linked plantation expansion to the Atlantic slave trade more intensely than poorer or more distant colonial areas.

-Thus, from 1600 onwards, the enslavement of Africans predominated in Brazil — individuals that were considered devoid of rights, but were filled with duties and were subject to punishment by the judicial system.
-However, it is worth noting that even slaves on sugarcane plantations had what was conventionally called a “peasant loophole” (brecha camponesa): the permission to cultivate lands for subsistence or for their own benefit, without bringing profits to the mill owners.
+Thus, from 1600 onward, the enslavement of Africans predominated in Brazil.
+Colonial law treated enslaved Africans as people deprived of rights, burdened with obligations, and subject to punishment by the judicial system.
+Enslaved people on sugarcane plantations also had what was conventionally called a “peasant loophole” (brecha camponesa): permission to cultivate land for subsistence or for their own benefit, outside the mill owners’ profit system.

 Mining in the Southeast

-At the end of the 17th century, inhabitants of São Vicente, known as ‘paulistas’, discovered abundant gold reserves in the interior of this captaincy, in a place that came to be known as Minas Gerais.
+At the end of the 17th century, inhabitants of São Vicente known as paulistas discovered abundant gold reserves in the interior of the captaincy.
+The area came to be known as Minas Gerais.
 They were pioneers like Borba Gato, who were concerned with not attracting a wave of people interested in easy wealth.
-Around 1694 and 1695, the paulistas began negotiations with the Portuguese Crown about how the economic exploitation of the region would occur.
+Around 1694 and 1695, the paulistas began negotiations with the Portuguese Crown over control of extraction and taxation in the region.

-The discovery of gold came at a time of increasing Portuguese trade deficits, as the export of metropolitan (salt, wine, fruits) and colonial (sugar, tobacco) products did not compensate for the large volume of imports (grains, textiles, manufactured goods).
+The discovery of gold came at a time of increasing Portuguese trade deficits.
+Exports from Portugal and its colonies no longer compensated for the goods that Portugal bought abroad.
 The exploitation of the Minas Gerais gold mines would quickly revive the Portuguese economy, enriching the Crown, the Court, and the Church.
 Therefore, it was in the Crown’s interest to negotiate with the paulistas, who controlled the mining area.
+At the exact moment when sugar no longer guaranteed the same imperial stability, gold gave Portugal a new fiscal base and a renewed reason to tighten colonial administration.

 Initially, mining in Brazil was managed by the paulistas, with minimal intervention from Portugal — partly because the potential of gold reserves in Brazil was not fully known.
-Even at this time, the overcrowding of the mines was evident, leading to a situation of shortages, famine, misery, and violence.
+Even at this time, overcrowded mines produced shortages and violence.
 Additionally, as the economy was centered on gold, there was significant inflation, which would only be mitigated with economic diversification.
+As the scale of extraction became clearer, the Crown expanded supervision through taxes and rules for circulation.
+Unlike plantation output, gold was easier to hide than sugar and therefore demanded closer fiscal surveillance by colonial authorities.

-As Portuguese and northeastern immigrants arrived, the paulistas lost control over the Minas Gerais.
-This eventually led to the War of the Emboabas (1708-1709): a conflict between the paulistas and the ‘emboabas’, newcomers to the province.
-The defeat of the paulistas in this conflict led to their migration to the interior of the country.
+As Portuguese and northeastern immigrants arrived, the paulistas lost control over Minas Gerais.
+This eventually led to the War of the Emboabas (1708-1709), a conflict between the paulistas and the “emboabas”, or newcomers to the province.
+After their defeat, the paulistas carried the search for mineral wealth farther inland instead of remaining dominant in Minas Gerais, which helped spread occupation beyond the older mining core.

 Cattle Ranching and Mining in the Midwest

 Cattle raising was prohibited on the Brazilian coast as a measure to preserve the massapê soils, advantageous for sugarcane cultivation.
-On the other hand, cattle ranching was a complementary activity to the sugarcane economy, for cattle provided traction for mills, transport for sugar, and food for the Northeastern society.
-Thus, although this economic activity increasingly migrated to the Midwest Region, it never lost its ties to the Northeast Region of Brazil.
-It is worth noting that, due to the transhumant nature of cattle ranching, the labor in this sector tended to be family-based or free, though indigenous people and slaves also took part in it.
+Cattle ranching complemented the sugarcane economy because animals moved mills, carried sugar, and fed Northeastern society.
+The activity migrated increasingly to the Midwest Region while retaining ties to Brazil’s Northeast.
+Due to the transhumant nature of cattle ranching, labor in this sector tended to be family-based or free, though indigenous people and enslaved people took part as well.
+Although ranching was less export-oriented than sugar, it sustained the export economy by feeding workers and keeping goods in motion across long distances.

-From 1709, following the end of the War of the Emboabas, the defeated paulistas migrated to the interior of the country, in search of unoccupied areas that they could control.
-Once again, they discovered gold mines, this time in the Midwest, in valleys such as those of the Cuiabá River and the Guaporé River.
-These contained alluvial gold, which is easy to extract, and were exploited despite attacks by indigenous people against the paulistas.
-Mining in the Midwest never reached the fame of that in Minas Gerais, but it contributed to the interiorization of the colonial territory.
+From 1709, following the end of the War of the Emboabas, the defeated paulistas migrated to the interior of the country in search of areas they could control.
+Once again, they discovered gold mines, this time in the Midwest, especially in the valleys of the Cuiabá and Guaporé rivers.
+These deposits contained alluvial gold, which was easier to extract than deep-vein ore.
+Exploitation proceeded amid conflict with indigenous peoples, whose lands were being invaded by expeditions and camps.
+Although mining in the Midwest never reached the fame of Minas Gerais, it extended Portuguese claims over inland territory and tied distant frontier zones to the colonial economy.

 Conclusion